goerz/gpg-serve-key/README.md

     monitor for unexpected access and to detect if the key has been compromised (as a last resort)

+Through the `--serve-file` option, files in addition to the GPG key may be served (e.g. a private SSH key)

 ## Requirements ##